 - most sensitive sequence in children between the age of 1 and 2 demonstrating gradual shift from hyper- to hypo-intense relative to grey matter

 - the only area to remain hyperintense after the age of 2 years, and often for quite some time, is the peritrigonal region 4 which is called terminal zones of myelination

 - differentiation between terminal zones and PVL requires detection of normally myelinated white matter between the patchy hyperintense T2 signal and the lateral ventricle

 - unsurprisingly follows the same pattern as T2 but lags behind somewhat.
 The exception is deep cerebral white matter, which begin as heterogenously hypointense during the first few months of life.

 - this area then joins the remainder of white matter as hypointense before finally once more becoming hypointense in the second year of life 2

 - proton density: PD weighted images are useful in distinguishing gliosis from hypomylination

 In the acute setting DWI is more sensitive than either T1 or T2.

-MR spectrocopy demonstrates elevated myo-Inositol and Choline in neonates.
+MR spectrocopy demonstrates elevated myoinositol and choline in neonates which gradually declines.
+Myoinositol decreases to adult values by end of first year and choline by 2-3 years.
 NAA increases with myelination (in the first year of life).